Oleexo/UnambitiousFx/README.md

 Native AOT compilation has become an essential feature for modern .NET applications.
 By embracing AOT compilation, these libraries help deliver lightweight, high-performance solutions that meet today's demanding deployment requirements.

-## FAQ

-### Why creating UnambitiousFx?

-I created UnambitiousFx to share key concepts and patterns I've refined through years of web API development experience.
-While not aiming to be the most popular .NET library, its focused purpose is to simplify and streamline common web API development challenges.

-Several excellent libraries that inspired me are transitioning to open source after years of reliable service.
-Rather than replacing these libraries, UnambitiousFx offers an alternative approach built on solid architectural principles and modern development practices.

-### How will libraries evolve?

-I actively maintain and update these libraries as I use them in my own projects, ensuring they adhere to the latest web API development best practices in .NET.

-The libraries are compiled against the most recent .NET Framework version and use the latest stable NuGet packages.
-While maintaining compatibility with previous .NET versions, I'll continue support as long as it doesn't require significant codebase divergence.

 ### Can you participate?